Iran rules out direct US talks - Journal du Cameroun

 – ‘US betrayal’ –

-Rouhani voiced regret over the failure of European nations to fulfil pledges they made during negotiations.

-“Unfortunately after the US betrayal… the Europeans haven’t acted on their commitments or couldn’t… in some cases they cold have acted but did not,” he said.
+“Unfortunately after the US betrayal… the Europeans haven’t acted on their commitments or couldn’t… in some cases they could have acted but did not,” he said.

 “What we are asking of the other countries is that they continue to buy our oil.